Can You Put Holes in Apartment Walls? A Guide for Renters

 If you’d like to learn more about Command Strips, you can find them here on Amazon (note: we get commissions on Amazon sales at no extra cost to you).

-One thing you should pay attention to when you get Command Strips, is to buy the right size for what you plan to hang.
+One thing you should pay attention to when you get Command Strips is to buy the right size for what you plan to hang.
 They make different Command Strips based on the weight of the picture (or other item) that you intend to hang, so just keep that in mind.
 Alright, now let’s talk TVs.

 2. You Want to Mount a TV

 Another common reason you may want to put holes in your apartment walls is to hang a high definition TV.
-I get why you would want to do that, because it can make your room look cleaner.
+I get why you would want to do that because it can make your room look cleaner.
 Plus, buying a mounting kit can be cheaper than buying a TV stand that sits on the floor.

-This will most likely require you to drill at least four holes into the studs of your apartment walls to secure the mounting kit onto the wall.
+This will most likely require you to drill at least four holes into the studs of your apartment walls to secure the mounting kit to the wall.
 Then, you’ll have to hang the TV onto the mounting kit so that it doesn’t fall off.

 I know that there are people who do stuff like that in an apartment, but personally, I would at least want to get written permission from my landlord before trying something of that scale.

 Instead of hanging our TV, we actually just use a simple TV stand that I bought online about 3 years ago.
 It has an Oak finish that will fit in with a lot of different styles, and it has worked out well for us.
-They’re also relatively cheap, and they still sell the same model on Amazon here. (note: we get commissions on Amazon sales at no extra cost to you).

-Alright, now let’s touch-on window treatments.
+Alright, now let’s touch on window treatments.

 3. You Want New Window Curtains / Blinds